Battle of Vimy Ridge: Tactics

-The plan called for units to leapfrog over one another, as the advance progressed, to maintain momentum during the attack.
+The plan called for units to leapfrog as the advance progressed, to maintain momentum during the attack.
 The initial wave would capture and consolidate the Black Line and then push forward to the Red Line.
-The barrage would pause, to enable reserve units to move up and then move forward with the units pushing beyond the Red Line to the Blue Line.
-Once the corps secured the Blue Line, advancing units would once again leapfrog established ones and capture the Brown Line.
+The barrage would pause for reserve units to move up, then move forward with the units pushing beyond the Red Line to the Blue Line.
+Once the troops secured the Blue Line, advancing units would once again leapfrog them and capture the Brown Line.
 Conducted properly, the plan would leave the German forces little time to exit their deep dugouts and defend their positions against the infantry.
-If the corps maintained its schedule, the troops would advance as much as 4000 yd and have the majority of the ridge under control by 1:00 pm of the first day.
+If the corps maintained its schedule, the troops would advance as much as 4000 yd and have the majority of the ridge under control by 1:00pm on the first day.

 German defences

-The experience of the Battle of the Somme led the German command to conclude that the policy of rigidly defending a trench position line was no longer effective against the firepower that the Entente armies had accumulated.
+The experience of the Battle of the Somme led the German command to conclude that the policy of rigidly defending a trench position was no longer effective against the firepower that the Entente armies had accumulated.
 Ludendorff published a new defensive doctrine in December 1916, in which deeper defences were to be built, within which the garrison would have room to manoeuvre, rather than rigidly holding successive lines of trenches.
-Along Vimy Ridge, the German forces spent two years constructing fortifications designed for rigid defence.
+Along Vimy Ridge, the German forces had spent two years constructing fortifications designed for rigid defence.
+An extensive network of tunnels and trenches south of Neuville St Vaast was known as "The Labyrinth".
 Little reconstruction based upon the new defence-in-depth doctrine had been accomplished by April 1917 because the terrain made it impractical.